ihh/bracery/README.md

 ~~~~

 <!--DEMO--> <em> <a style="float:right;" href="http://htmlpreview.github.io/?https://github.com/ihh/bracery/blob/master/web/demo.html#%5Bnew_mood%3D%3Ehappy%7Csad%7Cangry%7Cbored%5D%0A%5Bmood%3A%23new_mood%23%5D%0AI%20feel%20%23mood%23.%20And%20when%20I'm%20%23mood%23%2C%20then%20%23mood%23%20is%20all%20I%20feel.%0AMaybe%20tomorrow%2C%20I'll%20be%20%23new_mood%23%3F">Try this</a> </em>

+(Any whitespace following assignments is ignored, so assignments can each go on their own lines, which is tidier.)

 Alternations can be nested, so (for example) we can create `very` and `slightly` sub-categories of `bored`: